The editor toolbox provides a foundation for two common kinds of applications:

 Methods that report location-independent information about an editor never trigger a lock.
 A method that reports location information may trigger a flow lock or write lock if the relevant information has not been computed since the last modification to the editor (see locations-computed? in editor<%>).
 A method that modifies the editor in any way, even setting the selection position, can trigger a read lock, flow lock, or write lock.

 An editor is not tied to any particular thread or eventspace, except to the degree that it is displayed in a canvas (which has an eventspace).
-Concurrent access of an editor is always safe in the weak sense that the editor will not become corrupted.
+Concurrent access of an editor is always safe, in the sense that the editor will not become corrupted.
 However, because editor access can trigger locks, concurrent access can produce contract failures or unexpected results.

 An editor supports certain concurrent patterns reliably.
 One relevant pattern is updating an editor in one thread while the editor is displayed in a canvas that is managed by a different (handler) thread.
 To ensure that canvas refreshes are not performed while the editor is locked for flowing, and to ensure that refreshes do not prevent editor modifications, the following are guaranteed: